 Fellowship Required Qualifications

 Bachelor's degree required.
 Applicant should be well organized and self-motivated.
-Position Requirements: Must be an advanced graduate student enrolled full time in the Athletic Counseling Master’s Program.
+Position Requirements: Must be an advanced (second year) graduate student enrolled full time in the Athletic Counseling Master’s Program.
+This position is not open to first year graduate students.

 Bachelor's degree required.
 Applicant should be well organized and self-motivated.

-Must be an advanced graduate student enrolled full time in the Athletic Counseling Master’s Program.
+Must be an advanced (second year) graduate student enrolled full time in the Athletic Counseling Master’s Program.
+This position is not open to first year graduate students.